Matilda of Tuscany: Co-rulership with her mother Beatrice

-Matilda was introduced by her mother to numerous personalities in church reform, especially Pope Gregory VII himself.
-She had already met the future Pope, then Archdeacon Hildebrand, in the 1060s.
-After his election as Pope, she met him for the first time during 9–17 March 1074.
-With Matilda and Beatrice, the Pope developed a special relationship of trust in the period that followed.
+Matilda was introduced by her mother to numerous personalities in church reform, especially Pope Gregory VII.
+She had already met the future pope, then Archdeacon Hildebrand, in the 1060s.
+During 9–17 March 1074, she met him for the first time after his election as pope.
+He developed a special relationship of trust with Matilda and Beatrice, in the period that followed.
 However, Beatrice died on 18 April 1076.
-On 27 August 1077 Matilda donated her town of Scanello and other estates to the extent of 600 mansus near the court to Bishop Landulf and the chapter of Pisa Cathedral as a soul device (Seelgerät) for herself and her parents.
+On 27 August 1077 Matilda donated her town of Scanello and other estates to the extent of 600 mansus near the court to Bishop Landulf and the chapter of Pisa Cathedral as a soul device (Seelgerät) for her and her parents.

-The deaths of both her husband and mother within two months of difference considerably augmented Matilda's power; she was now the undisputed heir of all her parents' allodial lands.
-Her inheritance would have been threatened had Godfrey the Hunchback survived her mother, but she now enjoyed the privileged status of a widow.
+The deaths of both her husband and mother within two months considerably augmented Matilda's power.
+She now was the undisputed heir of all lands allotted to both her parents.
+Her inheritance could have been threatened had Godfrey the Hunchback survived her mother, but she now enjoyed the privileged status of a widow.
 It seemed unlikely, however, that Emperor Henry IV would formally invest her with the margraviate.